aurorascharff/react-router-v7-notes/STEPS.md

 ## Layouts: root.tsx

 App has a Outlet component, the outlet is for defining this routes children routes, using nested layouts here.
-Defined as a layout in routes.ts.
 This allows us to build complex UIs.
 And React Router can fetch data for all nested routes in parallel.
 A parent route without a path, used exclusively for grouping child routes inside a specific layout.

 ## Error boundaries: root.tsx

 Error boundaries for each route module using useRouteError.
 Here we catch any error that might occur.
+THROW ERROR.
 We can show a custom error message here.
 We can also use the error hook to get the error and show it in the UI.
+Handling them differently based on the error code.
+Global error boundary.

 ## UI: home.tsx

-Lets look at home.tsx.
+Lets look at routes/home.tsx.
 Default/index child of the root.tsx.
 Showcase in app the page.
 Use the web!
 Central part of React Router.
 React Router feels familiar to old school devs.
 Less react-y.
 Learning the web when learning React Router.
 This is a RR Route Module for the index page.
 It's using the React Router Link component to provide client side navigation.
 In the settings, this has been pre-rendered since it's static.

 It's also defining metadata to be collected for the head with this meta function.
 Can see it in the title "Notes".